 - Diet high in fat intake

 - Hormone replacement therapy use

-Despite identifying these breast cancer risk factors, 70% of women who develop breast cancer do not have identifiable risk factors.
-In other words, do not assume that you won’t develop breast cancer if you lack these identified risk factors.
+Despite identifying these risk factors, 70% of women who develop breast cancer do not have identifiable symptoms.
+In other words, do not assume that you won’t develop breast cancer if you lack these symptoms.
 Do not develop a false sense of security or complacency when it comes to your breast health.

 This article was provided to Oakland County Moms by Dr. Greene, Contemporary OB/GYN, Contemporary Obstetrics and Gynecology in Rochester Hills.
 Call Conteporary OB/GYN today at 248-656-2022, or visit www.contemporarydoctors.com.